apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/read-write-splitting.en.md

 ### Rule Configuration Based on Yaml

-To configure by yaml, similar with the configuration method of java codes:
+Or configure by yaml, similar to the configuration method above:

 ```yaml
 dataSources: